 “In the village Bwana, they say that there is muti put on us.
 So we knew it would happen.”

 “Ahh, Precious!”
 I exclaimed, “How are you sure of this?”

 “Bwana!
 You know the ways of Africa.
 You, from what they say, have always lived with us Africans, and you know these matters, how they affect us.”

-Sittting in silence, I looked across at the strangely aloof aura of the young woman.
+Sittting in silence, I looked across at the strangely aloof young woman.
 The long single braid of her hair which had dangled down her back earlier in the day, was now looped around the crown of her head like a coiled cobra.
 There was no frivolousness about her demeanor.
 I instinctively knew that what she was telling me needed to be taken with all its implied seriousness.

 “So what are they saying in the village about this muti?”